 Our minds can be cluttered with an overabundance of thoughts and worries.
 What is cluttering your mind right now?

-- Maybe it’s whether you paid for long enough parking, or remembered to call your Mum this week, or took your medication today?
+- Maybe it’s whether you paid for the correct duration of parking, or remembered to call your Mum this week, or took your medication today?

 - Or is it that you find yourself going over past experiences?
 Pondering on whether you could have delivered that presentation better, or spoken up more, or saved that relationship?